danlou/LMMS/README.md

 ![LMMS Scripts](misc/lmms_org.png)

 Below you'll find usage descriptions for all the scripts along with the exact command to run in order to replicate the results in the paper.

-**NOTE:** Precomputed sense embeddings were concatenated in the order shown in the concat.py example, not following the order in this diagram, or in the paper.

 ### 1. [train.py](https://github.com/danlou/LMMS/blob/master/train.py) - Bootstrap sense embeddings from annotated corpora